MicrosoftADC-West/Beginner-Challenge1_Cab-Finder/README.md

 # Challenge Your Skills Learnathon

 # **Contoso Cheap Cab Finder**

 **Duration** : 120 mins

 **Difficulty level** : Beginner

+**How To Start Application**
+Run **npm run installmodules** to install all the required modules Then, once the modules have been onstalled, to run challenge 1, use the command npm run challenge1 To run challenge 2, use npm run challenge2

 **Prerequisite** : Knowledge of an IDE with the web development workload.